JOwen-ster/Comp-Splatoon-Discord-Bot/README.md

 python -m venv botenv
 ```

-Then (only for Windows Powershell Users)
+Then `running with administrator` (only for Windows Powershell Users)
 ```
 Set-ExecutionPolicy RemoteSigned
 ```